ematthiasen/LOL-Random-champ-generator/README.md

+Branch socket-version:

+Use socket.io so that all players see the same picks and bans

 App running on: https://aramrandom.netlify.app/

 A simple app that generates random champions for League of Legends, when playing custom games with friends